TorryDo/TorryDo/README.md

 ## What I'm doing now ? 👀

-- ⭐ Some Awesome Projects on `Google Play Store`
+- ⭐ Developing awesome Projects on the Google Play Store
 - 🎨 `Open Source` Contributor
+- 🔥 Diving in `software architectures` and `system design`
 - 💌 Waiting for your next **Incredible Projects**

 ######